jaimetur/PhotoMigrator/help/1-command-line-interface.md

               Specify the Duplicates CSV file revised with specifics Actions in Action column, and the Tool will execute that Action for each duplicates found in CSV.
 Valid Actions: restore_duplicate / remove_duplicate / replace_duplicate.
--fixSym   ; --fix-symlinks-broken <FOLDER_TO_FIX>
-              The Tool will try to fix all symbolic links for Albums in <FOLDER_TO_FIX> folder (Useful if you have move any folder from the OUTPUT_TAKEOUT_FOLDER and some Albums seems to be empty.
--renFldcb ; --rename-folders-content-based <ALBUMS_FOLDER>
-              Useful to rename and homogenize all Albums folders found in <ALBUMS_FOLDER> based on the date content found.
 ---------------------------------------------------------------------------------------------------------
 ```